ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

 ``account_service_url``
   The url of the account service (i.e. rrm or ras) used to launch the survey ``response_id``
-  A unique identifier for the set of questionnaire responses - this will be a non-sequential value such as a base 64 encoded SHA-256 hash
+  A unique identifier for the questionnaire response

 Optional Fields
 ---------------